1979–80 AEK Athens F.C. season: Overview

 The enactment of law 879/79 from March 1979 led Greek football to full professionalism and men of a large financial surface stepped on the surface.
 The Vardinogiannis family took over the wheel of Panathinaikos, with Yiorgos Vardinogiannis as president and a group of shipowners led by Stavros Daifas took over the ownership Olympiacos.
 On July 30, AEK Athens was also converted into a S.A. under the leadership of Loukas Barlos.
 Barlos realizing that it was impossible to compete financially with his rivals of and having an aversion to the professionalization of sports, he was preparing the ground for his departure.
 His last great offer to AEK and the Greek football, was the construction of the first two-story podium in a Greek stadium on October 7, when in Nea Filadelfeia the much-loved "Skepasti" (The Covered) was inaugurated.
 Transferwise, AEK was mostly staffed by the first talents that emerged from their famous academies managed by František Fadrhonc.
 The position of a foreigner which was vacated by the departure of Milton Viera, was covered by Franjo Vladić, Dušan Bajević's alter ego for many years at Velež Mostar.
 Barlos played his "last card" and brought to the bench of AEK the Austrian champion with Austria Wien, Hermann Stessl.

 Τhe draw brought AEK against the Romanian Argeș Pitești for the first round of the European Cup.
 That caused feelings of euphoria in the team and the fans of AEK as the triumph against Porto at the last season's first round was still fresh.
 At the Stadionul 1 Mai, AEK were left with ten players due to the dismissal of Damianidis from the 52nd minute and the Romanians got the victory and a relative safe score of 3–0.
-Despite the heavy loss of the first match, the conditions under which this occurred, allowed AEK to be optimistic for the replay match.
-In Nea Filadelfeia, AEK were tasked for the comeback once again in their history.
-At the beginning of the game they showed that they were capable of that as they opened the score at the 13th minute, with an own goal by Ivan and after 7 minutes, Vladić doubled their advantage.
+Despite the heavy defeat of the first match, the conditions under which this occurred, allowed AEK to be optimistic for the replay match.
+At Nea Filadelfeia, AEK were tasked for the comeback once again in their history.
+At the beginning of the match they showed that they were capable of that as they opened the score at the 13th minute, with an own goal by Ivan and after 7 minutes, Vladić doubled their advantage.
 AEK had more than an hour to score a third goal that would equalize the score of the first match.
 However, that goal did not take place thanks to the Swiss referee, André Daina, who denied AEK three clear penalties and the possibility of the qualification to the next round.
-The anger of the AEK players and staff overflowed and the incidents that followed in the locker room and the referees' room brought the punishment of AEK with a one-year ban from the European competitions by UEFA.
+The anger of the players and staff of AEK overflowed and the incidents that followed in the locker rooms and the referees' room brought the punishment of AEK with a one-year ban from the European competitions by UEFA.